The National Standards for Australian Museums and Galleries v1.5 September 2016 is available to download to the right.

 Calling for contributions to National Standards for Australian Museums and Galleries 2.0

-Since 2008, the National Standards for Australian Museums and Galleries have been updated as museum and gallery practice evolves and more resources have been developed and published.
+Since 2008, the National Standards for Australian Museums and Galleries has been updated as museum and gallery practice evolves and more resources have been developed and published.
 The Taskforce has identified the need for a full update from version 1.5 to version 2.0, in line with new developments since the original 2008 version.
-Version 2.0 will be developed in 2015-2016 in consultation with the museum and gallery sector.
+Version 2.0 will be developed in consultation with the museum and gallery sector.

 To assist the Taskforce, we invite you to contribute feedback to help determine the scope and content of changes to the National Standards for Australian Museums and Galleries.